bruno-unna/euclidean-rhythms/README.md

 In step 2, the process is repeated, because once again *|g| <= |r|*.

 In step 3, although it is still the case that *|g| <= |r|*, it is also the case that *|r| <= 1*, which is our exit condition.
-All that is left to do is concanate all elements of *g* (just a single *100* in our case) with the remaining element in *r* (*0* in our case).
+All that is left to do is concatenate all elements of *g* (just a single *100* in our case) with the remaining element in *r* (*0* in our case).
 And we say that *e(1, 4) = 1000*.

 #### E(3, 8)